Aufgabengebiet

 2019 STAY!
 Bridging Stipendium for Postdoctoral Researchers, University of Freiburg

-2015-2018 PhD Researcher, Research Assistant, University of Freiburg (with PD Dr. Benjamin Kohlmann)
+2015-2018 PhD Researcher, Research Assistant, University of Freiburg (with Prof. Dr. Benjamin Kohlmann)

 2013-2014 Research Assistant, University of Freiburg (with Prof. Dr. Monika Fludernik)